NordicPlayground/puck/_tutorials/display.md

 while (puck->drive());
 {% endhighlight %}

 Finally, we keep the puck alive in a simple while loop.
-This will concede control the the Bluetooth Soft Device, letting it do its magic.
+This will concede control to the Bluetooth Soft Device, letting it do its magic.